cypress-io/cypress-documentation/content/guides/references/proxy-configuration.md

 </Alert>

-Cypress needs to be able to authenticate properly when communicating to the [Dashboard Service](/guides/dashboard/introduction).
+Cypress needs to be able to authenticate properly when communicating to [Cypress Cloud](/guides/cloud/introduction).
 When connecting through a proxy, oftentimes a self signed certificate is used as a CA. In order to handle this configuration, Cypress automatically reads from npm config's [`cafile`](https://docs.npmjs.com/cli/v8/using-npm/config#cafile) and